groonga/groonga/doc/source/reference/tuning.rst

 This is :ref:`tuning-memory-usage` related parameter.
-You can handle a database that is larger than your memory and swap by setting ``vm.overcommit_memory`` kernel parameter to 1.
-1 means that Groonga can always map database files onto memory.
-It is no problem until groonga touch mapped database files that their size is larger than memory and swap.
+You can handle a database that is larger than your memory and swap by setting ``vm.overcommit_memory`` kernel parameter to ``1``. ``1`` means that Groonga can always map database files onto memory.
+It is no problem until Groonga touch mapped database files that their size is larger than memory and swap.
 Groonga recommends the configuration.

 See `Linux kernel documentation about overcommit
 <https://www.kernel.org/doc/Documentation/vm/overcommit-accounting>`_